ropensci/dataaimsr/docs/index.md

 Usage of AIMS Data Platform API Key
 ----------------------------------

-__AIMS Data Platform__ requires an API Key for requests, this can be passed to each function as an additional `apiKey='XXXX'` argument, however it is preferred that API Keys are not stored in code.
+__AIMS Data Platform__ requires an API Key for requests, [get a key here.](https://aims.github.io/data-platform/key-request)

+The API Key can be passed to each function as an additional `apiKey='XXXX'` argument, however it is preferred that API Keys are not stored in code.

 If the environment variable `AIMS_DATA_PLATFORM_API_KEY` is stored in the user's `.Renviron` file then that will be loaded and used automatically.
 In that case the users `.Renviron` file might look like: